rillig/pkglint/v23/codewalk.src.md

 go:type  MkLine
 ```

-There are several types of lines in a `Makefile`:
+There are several types of lines in a makefile:

 * comments and empty lines (trivial)
 * variable assignments